Ohio Property Division FAQ

 What does the court look at when dividing property?

-There are a number of factors that are considered.
-The most common things are: what is marital property versus separate property, whether one party or the other wants particular assets and the effect of division on the value of the asset.
+A number of factors are considered.
+The most common are marital property versus separate property, whether one party or the other wants particular assets and the effect of division on the value of the asset.

 What if we signed a prenuptial agreement?